 Hi, I’m Dominique-

-Outside of the classroom, my time is spent supporting youth and community advocacy through non-profit work and storytelling.
-I have had the pleasure of formerlyserving as a Board of Director for the Chinese Canadian Historical Society of BC and Chinatown Today.
-I’m also a fan of the work of this youth network and this organization.
+Outside of the classroom, my time is spent supporting youth and community advocacy through non-profit organizing and storytelling.
+I have had the pleasure of formerly serving as a Board of Director for the Chinese Canadian Historical Society of BC and Chinatown Today, and began my time supporting racialized students through Kababayan Academic Mentorship Program (KAMP).
+I’m also a fan of the Anti- Opression Educators Collective and hua foundation.